xuhdev/homepage-octopress-old/source/_posts/2014-10-13-install-php-extensions-on-shared-hosts.markdown

 # Build the Extension

 ## Download the Source

 Download the source from the extension website.
 If the extension is included in PHP source, download the version of PHP source code from [PHP website](PHP) which is corresponding to the version on your shared host.

+## Does Your Shared Host Provide Compiler and Meet Other Requirements to Build the extension?

+Log into your SSH account.
+Type `which gcc` to see whether the command exists.
+If yes, very likely you can build the extension right on the shared host, but note that there may be some missing head files or libraries.
+If you cannot build your extension on the shared host, see the next section for what to do.

 ## Figure out What OS Your Shared Hosting Company Uses

-This can be done by logging in your SSH account and inspecting files there, such as `/etc/debian_version`, `/etc/redhat-release` to determine which Linux distribution or BSD variants you are using.
+You only need this part if you are not able to build the extension on the shared host, which means you have to build the extension on a different machine.
+Figuring out what platform your shared host is on, log in your SSH account and inspecting files there, such as `/etc/debian_version`, `/etc/redhat-release` to determine which Linux distribution or BSD variants you are using.
 You can try to get some information by executing `uname -a`.
 However, there is no definite way to tell which platform you are on, you need to be familiar with different distributions or BSD variants if the shared hosting company has blocked some easy ways to tell which OS it is on.
 The most common ones may be CentOS, Debian, Ubuntu and FreeBSD.

 ## Build the Extension on the Same Platform with Your Shared Host

-After figuring out what platform your website is on, you need to have an exactly same BSD variant or Linux distribution and version to build the extension.
+For those people who cannot build extensions on the shared host directly, after figuring out what platform your website is on, you need to have an exactly same BSD variant or Linux distribution and version to build the extension.
 If you happen to be on the same platform, congrats you can go straight ahead and build it.
 If you are using a different Linux distribution or BSD variants, just install it on a virtual machine, such as [VirtualBox][].

 Follow the extension build instructions and build the extension on the target platform.
 If your extension is only available with the PHP source code, configure PHP with a command similar to the command below when building PHP (check